 - Do I have to be able to swim?
 Yes, definitely.
 Rowers don’t intend to swim, but most of them have at some time or another.
 You should be able to swim 50m in your clothes as a minimum.

-- Can a 4 year old do it?
+- Can a 4-year-old do it?
 No. You have to be big enough to hold an oar, and pull it reasonably hard.
-Twleve year olds are fine, and often younger if they are strong and, of course, good swimmers.
-Also, you can get a bit cold and wet in winter time, and while we don’t expect a 12-year old to make too much of a fuss, someone younger might not like it.
+Twelve-year-olds are usually fine, and sometimes younger if they are strong and, of course, good swimmers.
+Also, you can get a bit cold and wet in winter time, and while we don’t expect a 12-year-old to make too much of a fuss, someone younger might not like it.

 - Does rowing cost a lot of money?
 No it does not.
 We do charge for our various introductory rowing courses, but the price compares pretty favourably with the council swimming lessons.
 However the boats themselves are very expensive – a good eight will cost over £15,000, and is to a certain extent quite fragile.
 So we will make sure you are a good rower before we let you out in our best boats.